dliappis/blobbench/README.md

 Assuming your AWS credentials are correct (basically `AWS_PROFILE` env var correctly set) you can test the download performance with 5 parallel workers using:

-`build/blobbench_linux_amd64 --bucketname mybucket download --basedir mydirectory --prefix file --numfiles 1024 --workers 5`
+`build/blobbench_linux_amd64 --bucketname mybucket download --bucketdir mydirectory --workers 5`

 There are more parameters supported by the download subcommand, see below section.

 ## Download command

-The download command streams (using the AWS [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API) *actually* use any File IO to write to the filesystem as the intention is to benchmark the performance of the blobstore and not of the local filesystem.
+The download command streams (for AWS: using [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API) rather than use any File IO to write to the filesystem as the intention is to benchmark the performance of the blobstore and not of the local filesystem.

-The number of files can be specified with `--numfiles` and need to use a suffix starting with `0`.
-The actual number of decimal digits is configurable using `--suffixdigits`.
-For files like `testfile-000`, `testfile-001`, ... you need to use `--suffixdigits 3`.

-You can also specify the separator between the fileprefix and the suffix using `--suffixseparator`.
-By defaults it's `-`.
+You can limit the number of files to download with `--maxfiles`.

-The download buffer, per worker, is configurable as well; it defaults to 1KB and can be configured using `-bufsize`.
+The download buffer, per worker, is configurable as well; it defaults to 1KB and can be configured using `-buffersize`.

 Finally the number of parallel workers can be configured using `--workers` (default is 5).
 This simulates how a threadpool would work: say you specified 5 files (`file-00` ... `file-04`) and 2 workers.